 You can discover some of that with a simple Google search.
 Running your own background check is a more comprehensive way to take control of your job search.
 That’s especially true if you haven’t had a background check before or if it’s been a while since your last one.

-As many as 58 % of hiring managers find exaggerations or outright lies on applicant résumés.
+About 78% of job candidates who applied for and received a job offer recently admitted that they would either consider or they did misrepresent themselves on their application.
+This means that hiring managers may find exaggerations or outright lies on applicant resumes.
 And half of all employers surveyed say they disqualify applicants who lie.

 Still, not all discrepancies are intentional.
 Dates of employment may be open to interpretation.